Pfizer recognizes the public concern in relation to COVID-19, which continues to evolve. Click here to learn how we are responding.

 Who Can Be Affected?

-Anyone traveling to a country* and participating in high-risk activities can be affected by TBE.4 Most TBE virus infections result from tick bites acquired in forested areas through activities such as camping, hiking, fishing, bicycling, collecting mushrooms, berries, or flowers, and outdoor occupations such as forestry or military training.4 The risk is negligible for people who remain in urban or unforested areas and who do not consume unpasteurized dairy products.4 Military personnel and their families stationed overseas or visiting endemic areas may be at risk.2,4
+Anyone traveling to a country* where the disease is endemic and will have extensive exposure to ticks based on their planned outdoor activities and itinerary can be at risk for TBE.4 Most TBE virus infections result from tick bites acquired in forested areas through activities such as camping, hiking, fishing, bicycling, collecting mushrooms, berries, or flowers, and outdoor occupations such as forestry or military training.4 The risk is lower for people who remain in urban or unforested areas and who do not consume unpasteurized dairy products.4 Military personnel and their families stationed overseas or visiting endemic areas may be at risk.2,4

 Affected